 Have a question for Henry Lim?
-During 18 years of practicing law, he has helped more than 10,000 families move to the United States.
+During more than 20 years of practicing law, he has helped more than 10,000 families with their immigraiton issues.
 You can submit your question in the submission box.
 You can also Ask Henry a question on twitter make sure use #askhenry.
 Be sure to subscribe to our YouTube channel where you can see the answers to your question.
 Also be sure to click the bell icon on the YouTube channel to be notified of new videos and content.

 Can I get my visa inside the USA?